-JFN Israel, established in 2008, enables Israeli funders, who account for a quarter of Jewish Funders Network's membership, to exchange ideas about their philanthropic involvement and expand their giving circles, both in Israel and overseas.
-The 140 Israeli member units enjoy a wide range of services and tools developed particularly for the Israeli philanthropic community.
-JFN's annual international conference takes place in Israel every three years.
+JFN Israel, established in 2008, enables Israeli funders to exchange ideas about their philanthropic involvement and expand their giving circles, both in Israel and overseas.
+JFN’s Israeli members enjoy a wide range of services and tools developed particularly for the Israeli philanthropic community.
+Israelis make up a quarter of JFN’s membership, and JFN’s international conference is held in Israel every third year.

 JFN Israel Operates on Three Pillars

 The Funder and the Family